Ernst Strüngmann Institute der Max-Planck-Gesellschaft: Singer Lab

+The Singer Lab researched the neural basis of cognitive functions.
+The focus was on analyzing the functional organization of the cerebral cortex, with particular attention to the dynamics of neural interactions.
+The overarching hypothesis underlying all projects was that the brain uses not only the amplitude and spatial distribution of neural responses for its computations, but also their temporal relationships.

 Controversy Over Abuse of Power and Sexual Misconduct

 The Max Planck Society and the Ernst Strüngmann Institute (ESI) have come under media scrutiny.
 The ESI, founded by pharmaceutical billionaires Andreas and Thomas Strüngmann, faces allegations of abuse of power, bullying, and sexual misconduct.
 Several employees of the institute have reported inappropriate behavior, some of which is said to have originated from senior management.
 Despite internal investigations, no significant consequences were imposed on the accused.
 The Max Planck Society emphasizes that it takes the allegations seriously but asserts that it is not responsible for the ESI.